Jimmytalksalot/Fizcakez-Hub/README.md

 **Installation**
 - Quite easy.
 Simply move each directory in the dotfiles folder to ~/.config.
 If there are directories of the same name, remove them or create a backup.
 - If the font needs installation, simply move the .tff file to ~/.local/fonts and then run `fc-cache -vf` in your terminal.
+- Most may find the Tiny5 font hard to read, and if so, I reccomend using the Cozette font instead.
+You can find it here: https://github.com/slavfox/Cozette (However, you may need to edit the configurations to be acustomed to the font.)